 Pennsylvania allows for those not convicted of a crime, received and completed Accelerated Rehabilitative Disposition (ARD), conviction of certain alcohol offenses, or are over the age of 70 with no convictions in the last 10 years to have the record of the offense expunged.
 Expungement in Pennsylvania will remove all records of the offense so there is no trace or indication that the record ever existed.
 The District Attorney and the Pennsylvania Central Repository may maintain a list of of names and the criminal history of anyone who has completed the conditions of a a pre-trial or post-trial diversion program.
 This information cannot be released to the public and would only be used for indentification in criminal investigations.
-For expungement of your Pennsylvania criminal record we recommend the leading expungement law firm, RecordGone.com One call starts the process.
+For expungement of your Pennsylvania criminal record consider this site’s sponsor, RecordGone.com One call starts the process.
 (877) 573-7273.✓ Free Eligibility Check

 Expunge Your Pennsylvania Arrest